aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-to-bmp/_index.md

 ### Q4: Is there a free trial available?

-A4: Yes, you can explore a free trial of Aspose.CAD for Java [here](https://releases.aspose.com/).
+A4: Yes, you can explore a free trial of Aspose.CAD for Java [Aspose free trial page](https://releases.aspose.com/).

 ### Q5: How can I obtain a temporary license?

-A5: Obtain a temporary license for Aspose.CAD for Java [here](https://purchase.aspose.com/temporary-license/).
+A5: Obtain a temporary license for Aspose.CAD for Java [temporary license purchase page](https://purchase.aspose.com/temporary-license/).

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I convert other CAD formats (e.g., DXF) to BMP with the same code?**
 A: Yes.
 Simply change the file extension in `fileName` and Aspose.CAD will handle the conversion automatically.